levic/dektec/README.md

 DekTec Linux software (LinuxSDK, DtPlay) source releases.

-DekTec only provide zip file source with no history -- unless you can guess the (inconsistently named) filename and download an older copy from their website.
+DekTec only provide zip file source with no history -- unless you can guess the filename and download an older copy from their website.

 This repository is simply a periodic commit of DekTec source downloaded from http://www.dektec.com/Downloads/SDK/ and http://www.dektec.com/Downloads/Utilities/ so that you can see what DekTec have changed between revisions

-Incomplete list of previous LinuxSDK download URLs
+List of previous LinuxSDK download URLs
 - https://www.dektec.com/products/SDK/DTAPI/Downloads/LinuxSDK_v2022.12.0.tar.gz
 - https://www.dektec.com/products/SDK/DTAPI/Downloads/LinuxSDK_v2022.11.0.tar.gz
 - https://www.dektec.com/products/SDK/DTAPI/Downloads/LinuxSDK_v2022.06.0.tar.gz